thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 **(State the surface problem, terraform v ansible)**

-Are technology people inherently irrational when faced with making choices?
+For many years I have pondered whether technology people inherently irrational when faced with making choices.
-I have pondered this for many years, with increasing frequency as the lifetime of software tools has rapidly decreased.
+I've done this with increasing frequency, as the lifetime of software tools has rapidly decreased in the Cloud and DevOps era.
-There are so many discussions about bringing the Next Big Thing into the DevOps toolset.
+We seem to be constantly in a state of bringing the Next Big Thing into the DevOps toolset.
-Gone are the days when everything could be done with Bash and Perl.
+Gone are the days when the choice was Bash or Bash, and mavericks excluded the generalists by using Perl.

 But what is it that makes some of us so vehemently for and against particular software tools?
 More pressing, how can we become more effective at choosing software tools in a DevOps environment?
-I am witnessing too many Ansible v Terraform v Puppet arguments, that I am compelled to define a method to guide the choice.
+I witness too many Ansible v Terraform v Puppet arguments these days, that I am compelled to offer a method to guide choice.
-In this post I will describe the tool selection method I use, borrowing an example from the art world.
+In this post I will describe the tool selection method I use, with an illustration from the art world.
-Then I will walkthrough a more practical DevOps example, to choose automation tooling.
+Then I will walkthrough a more practical DevOps example, choosing automation tools.

-**(Identify the real problem, not discipline to choose tools on merit)**
+**(Identify the real problem, no discipline to choose tools on merit)**

 I asked some artist friends of mine to recommend a sketch pad for ink drawings.
 Immediately they fired a volley of questions at me about where, when and how I'd be sketching.